Cider - Shop now

 3 customers mention "Art style"3 positive0 negative

-Customers like the art style.
-They mention the cover art is great, and the lizard man is cool.
+Customers like the art style of the book, with one mentioning the great cover art and another noting the lizard man character design.

 "...I also enjoyed all the creative creatures and the fact that art chose a lizard man .
 Highly recommend this book."
 Read more